Showing posts sorted by relevance for query Engagement. Sort by date Show all posts

 Incapable of being tired out; not yielding to fatigue; untiring.

-1580-1590: From the French indefatigable derived from the Latin indēfatīgābilis (untiring; that which cannot be wearied).
-Construct was in (not) + defatigare (to tire out) from de (utterly, down, away) + fatigare (to weary).
-A dictionary of 1656 has an entry for defatigable which does seem to have been used in the seventeenth century before going extinct; a revival in 1948 was a jocular back-formation from indefatigable and one which never caught on.
-Related forms are indefatigability & indefatigableness (nouns) and indefatigably (adverb).
+1580-1590: From the French indefatigable, from the Latin indēfatīgābilis (untiring; that which cannot be wearied).
+The construct was in (in the sense of "not") + defatigare (to tire out) from de- (utterly, down, away) + fatigare (to weary).
+A dictionary of 1656 has an entry for defatigable which does seem to have been used in the seventeenth century before going extinct; a revival in 1948 was a jocular back-formation (a la "gruntled" or "combobulated") from indefatigable and one which never caught on.
+Indefatigable is an adjective, indefatigableness & indefatigability are nouns and indefatigably is an adverb; the noun plural is indefatigabilities.
+It seems indefatigable may have been a back-formations of the adverb indefatigably, the latter recorded as being in use in the mid-sixteenth century.

 For naval architects, warship design was a three-way tussle between speed, firepower and armor; to add to one was to detract from at least one of the others.
 That was difficult enough when constrained only by physics and economics but after the First World War, international agreements limited the maximum tonnage of the big ships so the choice became either to compromise the design or cheat.
 Some countries did the former, some the latter but all seemed to agree the battlecruiser was extinct and indeed, after Jutland, no battlecruiser was laid down for over sixty years.
 The pocket-battleships of the 1930s, although similar, were a different breed.

-Before the fall: Soviet nuclear-battlecruiser Kirov at anchor, with a Soviet Krivak I-class guided-missile frigate in the background, December, 1989.
+Before the fall: Soviet nuclear-battlecruiser Kirov at anchor in the Baltic, a Krivak I-class guided-missile frigate in the background, December, 1989.
 Later re-named the Admiral Ushakov, she and the Admiral Lazarev (ex-Frunze) are now in the throes of being scrapped.

 Monday, August 7, 2023